Everyone wants to get better gas mileage right?

 1. Slow down.

 I know.
 Not the most fun suggestion but it will help you get better gas mileage.
-I’m usually the mom screeching into car pool on two wheels so this one was a little hard for me.
+I’m usually the mom screeching into carpool on two wheels so this one was a little hard for me.
 However, I did notice that when I kept my speed to 65 mph or under on the highway I got better fuel economy.
 Also, when I did less braking, and more gradual starts and stops, my gas mileage went up.
 Just try to do it when you can.

 2. Make sure your tires are at optimal pressure.

 I honestly don’t understand all the reasons behind this suggestion but I do know it works.
-Basically, if your tire pressure is low the rolling resistance, or the amount of friction your tires create with the road, will lower your fuel efficiency.
+Basically, if your tire pressure is low the rolling resistance or the amount of friction your tires create with the road, will lower your fuel efficiency.
 Not sure if your tires are inflated to the manufacturer’s recommendations?
 There should be a sticker on the inside of the driver’s side door jamb that lists optimal tire pressure.
 Many air pumps will display the pressure in your tires.
 Or, next time you get an oil change, ask the mechanic to check your tire pressure.
 You can also stop by just about any tire store and they should check them for you for free.
-Mine were low and tend to get low when the weather is colder.
+Mine was low and tend to get low when the weather is colder.
 Now that I know this, I can be more conscious and pay attention.

 3. Change your air filter.

 When the mechanic at my last oil change recommended I change my air filter, I just assumed he was trying to upsell me.
 He told me that air filters should be changed at least once a year and they can have a big effect on the efficiency of the car’s engine and fuel usage.
-I Googled it, and found out he was right.
+I Googled it and found out he was right.
 The air filter protects your car engine from all the dust and dirt in the air that constantly tries to seep into all those mechanical parts.
 If the filter is working properly, it will capture all the junk in the air and eventually get clogged up.
 Then your engine will have to work harder to compensate for the reduced airflow and that means using more gas.
 I found out this is one of those things I just had to trust that the mechanics (and Google) knew what they were talking about.

 4. Lighten the load.